Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

 \subsection{Confidence benefit: $\alpha$--$J_{\sys}$ tradeoff}

-Finally, we view the confidence level $\alpha$ itself as a design knob.
-Intuitively, increasing $\alpha$ reduces the probability of deviation, but also tightens the CC-CE constraints and can worsen coordination cost.
-We now make this tradeoff precise.
+Finally, we view the confidence level $\alpha$ as a design knob.
+Increasing $\alpha$ reduces deviation risk, but also tightens the CC-CE constraints and may increase coordination cost.

-\begin{theorem}[$\alpha$ sensitivity] Let $J_{\sys}^\star(\alpha)$ denote the optimal value of the CC-CE coordination problem for fixed uncertainty levels $\{\sigma_i\}_{i\in N}$.
-Under Gaussian uncertainty, the sensitivity of the optimal system cost with respect to the confidence level $\alpha$ is
+\begin{proposition}[Local $\alpha$ sensitivity] Let $J_{\sys}^\star(\alpha)$ denote the optimal value of the CC-CE coordination problem for fixed uncertainty levels $\{\sigma_i\}_{i\in N}$.
+Under Gaussian uncertainty, the sensitivity of the optimal system cost locally around a fixed active set with respect to $\alpha$ is